Music as a Tool for Health

 Throughout the year we present talks and panel discussions in the community on topics related to connections between music and one’s mental and physical health, as well as music history and appreciation.
 These engagements provide an accessible opportunity for community connection as well as shared learning experiences.
 In the 20-21 season, we have adapted our community talks for a virtual environment providing opportunities to learn and engage remotely.

 May 3-9 2021 is Canadian Mental Health Week.
 Mental health is a complex issue, and the HPO aims to bring awareness of the positive effect of music on one’s sense of psychological wellbeing through our work.
 We’ll be highlighting the connections between music and mental health and wellness on our social channels and email newsletter.
 Follow us on Facebook, Twitter and Instagram to learn how the HPO is engaging with our community to support mental health and wellness through music.

 Organized and hosted by the Hamilton Public Library, Memory Cafés are fun, casual events for older adults struggling with memory issues.
 These adults and their caregivers meet and socialize in a relaxing environment at one of many library branches.
 Musicians of the HPO offer performances as part of this free event series.

-An initiative of the HPO’s Wellbeing Committee, this event begins a conversation with our community about the impacts of music to one’s own wellness.
-Bringing together three unique perspectives, this informative discussion explores music’s therapeutic attributes and offers guests a scientific, social and artistic overview of how music can be used as a tool for wellness.
+An initiative of the HPO’s Wellbeing Committee, this event was the starting point of a conversation with our community about the impacts of music on one’s own wellness.
+Bringing together three unique perspectives, this discussion explored music’s therapeutic attributes and provided a scientific, social and artistic overview of how music can be used as a tool for wellness.